The security control plane for AI. So shadow AI doesn't become your next breach.

 Shadow AI · Policy · Identity · Response.

-The four security pillars that AI infrastructure has to deliver — built into Reign by design.
+The four security components that AI infrastructure has to deliver.
+Built into Reign by design.

 Shadow AI Discovery